yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

          ![](../media/cloudshell-advanced-settings.png "Create storage advanced settings")

-6. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+         > **Note**: that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-7. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.
+1. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.

     ```bash
    rm -r azure-openai -f
    git clone https://github.com/MicrosoftLearning/mslearn-openai azure-openai
     ```

-8. The files are downloaded to a folder named **azure-openai**.
+1. The files are downloaded to a folder named **azure-openai**.
 Navigate to the lab files for this exercise using the following command.

     ```bash
    cd azure-openai/Labfiles/02-azure-openai-api